Essam101/Star-Wars-App/README.md

 ## Star Wars App Features:

 * Splash
-* Charaters
+* Characters
 * Character Data
 * Routing
 * Caching

 ## Caching
-When displays the film name I notice that character obj has `List<String>` and these list conten URLs so to get film names I should loop o(n) time and every time I need to request to get the data And therefore it will be bad performance
+When displaying the film name I noticed that the character obj has `List<String>` and the list contains URLs.
+So, to get the film names I should loop o(n) time and every time I need to request to get the data.
+Because of this, it will have bad performance.
-, so I made the program can cache the data and delete it every time the user closes the application.
+Therefore, I made the program able to cache the data and delete it every time the user closes the application.